-Freezing and thawing protein samples almost certainly results in some degradation of the protein sample, however, for long term storage of purified protein there aren’t many other feasible options.
+Freezing and thawing protein samples almost certainly result in some degradation of the protein sample, however, for long-term storage of purified protein there aren’t many other feasible options.
 We recommend snap freezing small aliquots of concentrated protein in individual thin-walled PCR tubes.
 The PCR tubes, in turn, are stored in a labelled centrifuge tube.
 We suggest using a 15 mL centrifuge tube for storing 10 or fewer PCR tubes; a 50 mL centrifuge tube will hold up to 40 PCR tubes.

 Concentrated protein samples generally freeze more successfully than dilute samples.
 We do not recommend adding glycerol to samples before snap freezing.